Saarim-Salim/ModernMuseWebApp/README.md

 ## Project Overview

 Welcome to the Modern Muse Shopping Website!
 This project is a comprehensive e-commerce platform designed and developed as a course submission.
-The project leverages various Azure services, including Azure DevOps for CI/CD, Azure AI Language for an integrated chatbot, and Azure Storage for hosting the website.
+The project leverages various Azure services, including Azure DevOps for CI/CD, Azure AI Bot Service for an integrated chatbot, and Azure Storage for hosting the website.

 ## Table of Contents